MiBre28/DiplomaWork/README.md

 FIRST GOAL:
-The aim of this work was to develop a Python program supported by SQL scripts.The program is designed to download orders from a specific database, then group and sort them according to established criteria.The key function is the implementation of a greedy algorithm that intelligently assigns orders to available machines.
+The aim of this work was to develop a Python program supported by SQL scripts.The program is designed to download orders from a specific database, then group and sort them according to established criteria.
+The key function is the implementation of a greedy algorithm that intelligently assigns orders to available machines.

 DEVELOPMENT: